kr255/HelloWorldCalculator_IS690/README.md

 # HelloWorldCalculator_IS690

-This application take two inputs from the user and based on it provides a total of 4 operations.
+This application takes two inputs from the user and based on it provides a total of 4 operations.

+##Possible Inputs
 | Letter  | Operations |
 | ------------- |:-------------:|
 | w      | multiplication     |